jennybrown8/minecraft-mods/go-home-1.8/src/main/java/com/codeforanyone/minecraftmods/gohome/README_JENNY.md

 2. Walk somewhere interesting.
 Type `/go add-global testbase` to add a new location where you're standing.
 3. Type `/go` to list the named locations.
 Was it properly added?
 4. Walk somewhere else.
 Type `/go testbase` to see if it takes you back to the right spot.
 5. This was an any-dimension name.
-Go to the nether and type `/go` - it should be listed as an option.
+Go to the nether and type `/go` - it should be listed as an option, with the dimension name shown for any other-dimension location.
 6. Try typing `/go testbase` and it should cross-dimensional teleport you to the right location.
 7. Type `/go rm-global testbase` and then `/go` to check that it was properly deleted.
 Try `/go testbase` to confirm it's really gone.
 8. Go to the nether.
 Create a named location there `/go add-global nether`  Go to the overworld.
 Use `/go nether` and confirm it works.